PrincetonUniversity/advanced-command-line/04_regex/README.md

 Search for any words in words.txt with a digit.
 Remember egrep uses POSIX classes.

-Note that character classes can contain multiple ranges.
+Note that character classes can contain multiple ranges, `[a-dw-z]`.
 If you need a `-` in a character class, place it as the first character in the class.

 The last special character class is `.`, *dot*.
 This matches any single character.
 The dot is usually not specific enough to do what you want.
 This